The conference took place on 17-19 August 2022

 Twenty-five years after South Africa’s Constitution was adopted the 18 million South Africans living in the former homelands have limited recognition of their tenure security, land and livelihood rights.
 Instead, their customary and informal land rights are directly and systematically under threat from government laws, policies and practices that abrogate these rights.
 Inadequate tenure security also impacts on the outcome of the redistribution and restitution programmes as beneficiaries are often unable to defend the land rights they acquire against predatory elites and find themselves threatened with exclusion.

-The conference will be structured around the following themes:
+The conference was structured around the following themes:

 - Documenting and exposing the scale, nature and impact of past and current threats to tenure security, and/or contestations over property and authority.